beaurancourt/blog/markdown/rewriting-isfjall.md

 + Why does this portend dire consequences for Nordlond?
 + Why does it's location near the Hunted Lands pose a threat?
 + Why is there a recent surge in the dead rising?
-+ Why is the Hall of Judgement a lost legend?
++ Why is the Hall of Judgment a lost legend?
 + How is the undead uprising, the demon-cult activity, and the finding of the relic connected, the activity of the faerie in the frostharrow, and the growing instability of the magic of Lake Odin connected?